-"Identified students" are students approved as eligible for free meals who are not subject to verification (i.e., in Community Eligibility schools, "directly certified" children).
-This definition includes students directly certified through SNAP, TANF, or the Food Distribution Program on Indian Reservations; children experiencing homelessness and on the local liaison's list; Head Start children; migrant youth; runaways; and non-applicants approved by local officials.
+"Identified students" are students approved as eligible for free meals who are not subject to verification (i.e., in CEP schools, "directly certified" children).
+This definition includes students directly certified through SNAP, TANF, the Food Distribution Program on Indian Reservations or Medicaid (in States selected for a USDA pilot program); children experiencing homelessness and on the local liaison's list;3 Head Start children; migrant youth; runaways; and non-applicants approved by local officials.
 Foster children who are certified through means other than a household application and students who are certified for free meals based on a letter provided by SNAP to the household are also included.

-The practice of directly certifying students is not new to the NSLP, as direct certification data previously have been used in conjunction with household applications to determine the amount of Federal reimbursement a school receives.
-Under Community Eligibility, however, a primary difference is that a Community Eligibility school uses only direct certification data on identified students and no longer collects any household applications to determine the amount of Federal reimbursement.
+The practice of directly certifying students is not new to the school meal programs, as direct certification data previously have been used in conjunction with household applications to determine the amount of Federal reimbursement a school receives.
+Under CEP, however, a primary difference is that a CEP school uses only direct certification data on identified students and no longer collects any household applications to determine the amount of Federal reimbursement.

-For Title I purposes, the relevant Community Eligibility percentage of identified students and direct certification data combined with household applications in non-Community Eligibility schools are all considered NSLP data under the Richard B. Russell National School Lunch Act.
+For Title I purposes, the relevant CEP percentage of identified students and direct certification data combined with household applications in non-CEP schools are all considered NSLP data under the Richard B. Russell National School Lunch Act.
 That is, these forms of NSLP data qualify as eligible poverty data for Title I purposes under section 1113(a)(5) of the ESEA, which lists the poverty measures that an LEA may use for Title I within-district allocations.

-2 The local liaison serves as one of the primary contacts between homeless families and school staff, LEA personnel, shelter workers, and other service providers.
+3 The local liaison serves as one of the primary contacts between homeless families and school staff, LEA personnel, shelter workers, and other service providers.
 The local liaison coordinates services to ensure that homeless children and youth enroll in school and have the opportunity to succeed academically.

-3. What is the eligibility threshold for participation in Community Eligibility?
+3. What is the eligibility threshold for participation in CEP?

-Eligibility is determined for an entire LEA, a group of schools within an LEA, or a single school within an LEA.
-To be eligible to participate in Community Eligibility, the percentage of identified students must be at least 40 percent of enrollment.
-An LEA may have some schools that participate in Community Eligibility and others that do not.
+Eligibility is determined for an entire LEA, a group of schools within an LEA, or a single school within an LEA, whichever is electing Community Eligibility.
+To be eligible to participate in CEP, the percentage of identified students must be at least 40 percent of enrollment.
+An LEA may have some schools that participate in CEP and others that do not.

-4. How is the percentage of identified students calculated for Community Eligibility?
+4. How is the percentage of identified students calculated for CEP?